Tony Parker says he’s retiring from NBA after 18 seasons

 CHARLOTTE, N.C.
-(AP) — Four-time NBA champion Tony Parker announced Monday he’s retiring after 18 seasons.
+(AP) — Four-time NBA champion Tony Parker’s impressive career is over.

+Parker announced Monday he’s retiring from basketball after 18 seasons in the NBA.
 The 37-year-old guard said on Twitter it was an emotional decision.
-Parker played 17 seasons for the San Antonio Spurs and made the postseason every year of his career before joining the Hornets last season and missing the playoffs.
-He was selected to the All-Star team six times and was named second-team All-NBA three times.

 “It’s with a lot of emotion that I retire from basketball, it was an incredible journey!”
 Parker tweeted.
 “Even in my wildest dreams, I never thought I would live all those unbelievable moments with the NBA and the French National Team.
 Thank you for everything!”